sunlightlabs/django-mediasync/README.rst

 media_url
 ---------

-Renders the MEDIA_URL from settings.py with trailing slashes removed.
+Renders the STATIC_URL from settings.py with trailing slashes removed.

 ::

 	<img src="{% media_url %}/images/stuff.png">

-MEDIA_URL takes an optional argument that is the media path.
+STATIC_URL takes an optional argument that is the media path.
 Using the argument allows mediasync to add the CACHE_BUSTER to the URL if one is specified.

 ::